Reviews

 - The title is placed at the top in bold lettering and utilizes two lines for better readability.

+- There is a legend at the top left corner that matches the colors with the energy types, aiding in identification.
 The slide is visually balanced, with a harmonious arrangement of text, icons, and color-coded sections to convey information effectively.
 The circular diagram serves as the central focal point, which is both engaging and informative.

 Use Cases